Home

 Artist Bio

 I am a Melbourne based artist living in the outer eastern suburbs at the foothills of Mt Dandenong.
-As a mature-aged student I completed a Bachelor of Arts (Fine Art) at Monash University in 1983 and a Master of Visual Arts, Monash University in 2005.
+I completed a Bachelor of Arts (Fine Art) at Monash University in 1983 and a Master of Visual Arts, Monash University in 2005.
 My thesis for my Masters of Visual Arts was: Flowers and their symbolism throughout history.
 My thesis for my Bachelor of Arts (Fine Art) was: The artists of angst.

-I have had twelve solo exhibitions and have been included in many group exhibitions ranging across Printmaking, Portraiture, Still Life and Landscape/Urban Landscape.
+I have had over twelve solo exhibitions and have been included in many group exhibitions ranging across Printmaking, Portraiture, Still Life and Landscape/Urban Landscape.

-59.4 x 42 cm
+61 x 76.3 cm